marinagem-www/2023.marinagem.com/projects/en/hot-days.md

 ---
+published: true
 ptitle: Hot Days
-medium: Video, color, sound
+medium: 'Video, color, sound'
 dimensions: '4:03 minutes'
 description: Video installation
 year: '2014'
-category: minerals
+category: sun
 cover: imgs/hot-days/hot-days_00.jpg
 ---
 At the sound of fire and birds migration, the brightness creates a relief, allowing the imagination of landscapes through an abstraction.